-"What we have to instill in the designers' mind here at ITER and in the Domestic Agencies is component design simplicity." says Alessandro.
+"What we have to instill in the designers' minds here at ITER and in the Domestic Agencies is component design simplicity," says Alessandro.
 "The simpler the component, the simpler the related remote handling equipment and operations.
 Simplicity provides a guarantee of reliability, which in turn gives you an acceptable machine availability factor."

 return to Newsline #92